anatoliyv/RevealMenuController/README.md

 #### RevealMenuAction

 RevealMenuAction can be initialized in few ways.
 Title is always required for action.
 Image is an optional value.
 Default text alignment is `Center`.
-Handler is also required but if you will not specify this property there will be no response for user tap on this item.
+Handler is also not required but if you will not specify this property there will be no response for user tap on this item.

 List of initializers: